-Roughly translated into English, this is an income tax advisory association for private individuals who are seeking help with their taxes.
 This is a non-profit group made up of volunteers, who are often retired tax advisors and chartered accountants who advise members of the association.

 You pay an annual membership fee and this essentially grants you access to the members and their knowledge base for a fixed fee.

 Find your local Lohnsteuerverein

 - Every city and large town will have one.

 - It‘s considerably cheaper than a tax advisor and you can get more than one opinion.

 - Your membership is essentially a flat fee.